2-alchemists/krossboard-data-processor/README.md

 ```

 # Development integration

+## Enable GCP API
+ * Compute Engine API
+ *
+## Credentials for Packer

+* Log into the Google Developers Console and select a project.
+* Under the "API Manager" section, click "Credentials."
+* Click the "Create credentials" button, select "Service account key"
+* Create a new service account that at least has `Compute Engine Instance Admin (v1)` and `Service Account User` roles.
+* Choose JSON as the Key type and click "Create".
+A JSON file will be downloaded automatically.
+This is your account file.

 ## Microsoft Azure
 To integrate a development environement with Microsoft Azure, you need to the following information to auhenticate to your Azure subscription with appropriate permissions: `AZURE_TENANT_ID`, `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET` and `AZURE_RESOURCE_GROUP`.